-- 2. A student who has been awarded one hundred and twenty credits in respect of units listed at 1A and 1B above, and without unit 1C, will be eligible for the award of the Postgraduate Diploma Chemistry and Sustainability. - 3.
-A student who has been awarded sixty credits in respect of units listed at 1A and 1B, and without unit 1C, above will be eligible for the award of the Postgraduate Certificate Chemistry and Sustainability
+A student who has been awarded one hundred and twenty credits in respect of units listed at 1A and 1B above will be eligible for the award of the Postgraduate Diploma Drug Discovery Science.

+A student who has been awarded sixty credits in respect of units listed at 1A and 1B above will be eligible for the award of the Postgraduate Certificate Drug Discovery Science.